For Immediate Release

 IMPORTANT NOTE: Members of the public may either:

 These Review Sessions also may include special informational presentations, such as today's DCP staff demonstration of its new Population Factfinder online search tool.
 The tool enables visitors to easily define study areas within New York City and then examine detailed population profiles showing critical demographic, social, economic, and housing statistics, and how these statistics have changed over time.
-At previous Review Sessions, the CPC saw staff present other projects aimed at increasing transparency through public access to useful data, including:
+At previous Review Sessions, the City Planning Commission saw staff present other projects aimed at increasing transparency through public access to useful data, including: